 Pilsner Fest 2020 has been canceled.
 See you in 2021!

 Beer aficionados from all over the world make the trek to the Czech Republic every October for the annual Pilsner Fest considered one of the 6 alternatives to Oktoberfest in Europe, an event that shouldn’t be missed if you’re a fan of this delicious golden nectar.
-The festival is held around October 5th, a momentous day for beer, as it marks the birth of the Pilsner Urquell back in 1842, the first blond lager that is the parent of many beers consumed around the world today.
+The festival is held on the first weekend of October, a momentous time for beer, as it marks the birth of the Pilsner Urquell back in 1842, the first blond lager that is the parent of many beers consumed around the world today.

 Learn about the almost forgotten craft of traditional beer brewing under the supervision of amazing brew masters.
 Even if you’ve got your own craft beer brewery at home, you’ll definitely pick up a thing or two here that will make you appreciate beer even more.
 The grand festival will have fresh Pilsner Urquell beer on tap as well as other premium Czech beers not found anywhere else in the world, and you’re invited to drink as much of it as you can while reveling in the lively atmosphere and music from Czech bands.
 One of the most exciting aspects of the Pilsner Fest is the brewery tour, where you get to taste beer varieties that have taken the world by storm.
 Better yet, sample the unfiltered Pilsner Urquell beers straight from the oak barrel.